 The characters are identifiable yet maybe hard to relate to given their economical standing.
-With that said they endure very common problems that inflicts the common woman or man, in poverty or not.
+With that said they endure very common problems that trouble all genders, in poverty or not.
 Even though they are not part of the 1%ers they are not quite part of the “ATTENTION Wal Mart shoppers” crowd.
 First off you have the hard working, reserved, near retirement modern day mid-life identity crisis husband/father Jim.
 The career woman, bossy, headstrong, controlling, flirtatious yet vulnerable wife Franny.
 Franny is the sun in the Post family solar system, everything revolves around her.
-The rebellious, old-school, millennium child, traditional, strengthened by conventions, young daughter Sylvia.
-An older spoiled brother/son named Bobby that wants to maintain his youthful exuberance and shirk the responsibilities of relationship and occupation that come with a certain age.
-Maybe he should go by the more executive accepted Robert to alter past patterns.
-Lawrence and Charles are your stock gay couple struggling to adopt a child at their advanced ages, but watching the course of the next two weeks will provide them more clarity in their decision-making moving forward.
-Joan the young and beautiful native Spaniard helping with Sylvia’s language skills and being a guide for the family.
-Gemma the owner of the vacation home, she is a good-looking, well-meaning, intellectual dilettante, but lacks a clear focus.
-Not to mention a host of other secondary characters in the forms of clay court tennis professionals, motorcycle gang members…
+The rebellious, at times old-school other times millennial, strengthened by conventions, young daughter Sylvia.
+An older, spoiled brother/son named Bobby that wants to maintain his youthful exuberance all-the-while shirking the responsibilities of relationship and occupation that come with a certain age.
+Maybe he should go by the more executive accepted Robert to alter past patterns and pave a more productive path.
+Lawrence and Charles my bother some as they are your stock gay couple struggling to adopt a child at their advanced ages, but watching the course of the next two weeks will provide them more clarity in their decision-making moving forward.
+Not to mention a host of other secondary characters in the forms of tour guides, clay court tennis professionals, motorcycle gang members…

 “All four Posts held their breath simultaneously, each wishing for the moment to last.
 Families were nothing more than hope cast out in a wide net, everyone wanting only the best.
 Even the poor souls who had children in an attempt to rescue a dying marriage were doing so out of a misguided hopefulness.
 Franny and Jim and Bobby and Sylvia did their silent best, and just like that, for a moment, they were all aboard the same ship.